EarthNets/DensePrediction/README.md

 - **Jun.
 5, 2022**: Add support for custom dataset training.
 Add a warmup interface for sigloss to help convergence as discussed in Issue [#20](https://github.com/zhyever/Monocular-Depth-Estimation-Toolbox/issues/20).
 Enhance the DPT support and fix bugs in provided pre-trained models as reported in Issue [#23](https://github.com/zhyever/Monocular-Depth-Estimation-Toolbox/issues/23).
 - **Apr.
 16, 2022**: Finish most of docs and provide all pre-trained parameters.
 Release codes about BTS, Adabins, DPT, SimIPU, and DepthFormer.
 Support KITTI, NYU-v2, SUN RGB-D(eval), and CityScapes.

-- The code in this repo are based on [Depth Estimation] (https://github.com/zhyever/Monocular-Depth-Estimation-Toolbox.git) and [MMSegmentation] (https://github.com/open-mmlab/mmsegmentation.git).
+- The code in this repo are based on [Depth Estimation](https://github.com/zhyever/Monocular-Depth-Estimation-Toolbox.git) and [MMSegmentation](https://github.com/open-mmlab/mmsegmentation.git).